NetCents Opens up Asian Market with New Advisor

 "Before I agreed to join, I analyzed what NetCents offers market participants in Asia, and I concluded they have a distinct advantage in their user interface and experience," added Mr. Wang.
 "I'm looking forward to assisting NetCents to gain market share by making appropriate introductions for the Company by leveraging my experience at NewMargin and Ceyuan."

 Mr. Wang has been a Managing Partner of NewMargin Ventures and Ceyuan Ventures, prominent private equity funds management companies in China, for over ten years.
-Prior, Mr. Wang was involved in managing US dollar-based investment funds, including a 100 million USD VC funds and a 300 million USD growth funds investing in Chinese internet and technology companies, such as PPStream (acquired by IQIYI), Kugou (acquired by Tencent Music), Xunlei, UCWeb (acquired by Alibaba), as well as gold mining companies including Pretium Resources.
+Prior, Mr. Wang was involved in managing US dollar-based investment funds, including a 100 million USD VC funds and a 300 million USD growth funds investing in Chinese internet and technology companies, such as PPStream (acquired by IQIYI, IQ listed on NASDAQ), Kugou (acquired by Tencent Music, TME listed on NYSE), Xunlei (XNET listed on NASDAQ), UCWeb (acquired by Alibaba), as well as gold mining companies including Pretium Resources (listed on NYSE and TSX).

 In recent years, Mr. Wang has focused on managing RMB based Chinese funds, including a 3 billion RMB resource funds investing in mining and energy companies in China, and a 600 million RMB new energy and cleantech funds investing in lithium battery-related resource and material companies in China.
 He currently serves on the Board of Directors for several of the funds' portfolio companies.